pyta-uoft/website/index.md

 The first argument of `assertTrue` and `assertFalse` is a "condition", which should evaluate to True or False.

 These methods evaluate the condition to check whether the test passes or fails.
-The conditions should depend on the code that you are testing, and should not be a constant literal like `True` or `4`.
-Otherwise, the test will always have the same result, regardless of whether your code is correct.
+The conditions should depend on the code that we are testing, and should not be a constant literal like `True` or `4`.
+Otherwise, the test will always have the same result, regardless of whether our code is correct.

 ~~~~ {include="W1503_redundant_unittest_assert"}
 ~~~~